Last Updated on 23 December 2025 by Cycloscope

 Wild camping is quite tricky in Morocco.
 Once widely tolerated, after the isolated but terrible episode of the murder of two Scandinavian tourists in 2018, the government has taken a strong stance against wild camping.

-In most areas of the country, a citizen witnessing a tourist setting camp is very likely to notify the police about it.
-Police will later show up forcing the camper to leave, always offering an alternative solution… a nearby auberge or a free stay at the closest police station.
+In most areas of the country, a citizen witnessing a tourist setting up camp is very likely to notify the police.
+Police will later show up, forcing the camper to leave, always offering an alternative solution… a nearby auberge or a free stay at the closest police station.

 There are still ways to camp for free in Morocco: